andreaferretti/react.nim/README.md

 class - hence calling `makeSearch()` two times will give rise to two unrelated components, which is usually not what one wants.

+### The `defineComponent` macro

+The `defineComponent` takes care of binding the definitions of your lifecycle procs as methods of an actual React.js component.
+At the same time, it passes to your lifecycle procs the `this` instance of `ReactComponent[P, S]` (which is `Search` in the example above), making it easier to write Javascript methods.

 ## Using the DOM

 ## The top level